RyanT5/yl-training/content/post/module-B.md

 ## Activity 2

-Read the passage below describing a an evening with a Beaver Colony.
+Read the passage below describing an evening with a Beaver Colony.
 Match each of the 8 paragraphs to one of the 5 leadership styles listed above.

 *It’s 5:45pm.
 The Beaver Scouts are arriving and there is a loud buzz of excitement.
 At school that day, the Beaver Scouts have not been able to go outside to play due to wet weather, so they are full of energy and happy to see each other.
 ‘Beaver Scouts!’ shouts the leader, ‘It’s time to start.
 Who is going to lead our opening?’*